Some links on this page are affiliate links. See full disclosure in the page footer.

 The internet we know today is vast, sleek, and dynamic, filled with eye-catching designs and seamless functionality.
 But the World Wide Web had much humbler beginnings.
-In the late 1980s and early 1990s, websites were simple, text-heavy, and functional when the internet was still a novel concept.
+In the late 1980s, internet domains and online services were still in their early stages.
+By the early 1990s, the first websites were simple, text-heavy, and built more for function than design.

 Some of those early websites remain active, largely unchanged, preserving their original look and purpose as digital time capsules.
 Others, however, have evolved over the decades to stay relevant in a rapidly changing online world.

-Here are the oldest websites still online today, each offering a fascinating glimpse into web history and showcasing how far digital design and technology have come.
+Here are the oldest websites and internet domains still online today, each offering a fascinating glimpse into web history and showing how far digital design and technology have come.

 1. Symbolics.com (1985)